-1. Observing without evaluating.
+1. Observe without evaluating.

-2. Identifying and expressing feelings.
+2. Identify and express feelings.

-3. Taking responsibility for our feelings.
+3. Take responsibility for your own feelings.

-4. Requesting that which would enrich life.
+4. Requesting that which would fulfill your needs.

 First, you need to observe what is actually happening in a situation.
 You need to observe what others are saying or doing without introducing any judgment or evaluation.
 Then simply say what people are doing that you either like or don’t like.

 Next, you state how you feel when you observe this action.
 Are you feeling hurt, scared, irritated, amused?